scottzach1/Project-Beans/project_requirement/project-requirement.md

 The usability of the rocket revolves around the idea of how the user will interact with the system to achieve important use cases, and how easy this is to do.
 To verify the usability requirements, each important scenario/use case must have a set of criteria that must be met to indicate that the usability of the system under that scenario has been verified.

 #### Verification Under Specific Scenarios
-The following specifies a set of criteria for each important use case/scenario that must be met in order to consider the usability of the system verified.
+The following specifies a what must be done for each important use case/scenario in order to vereify the usability of the system.

 ##### Transporting
-- The rocket is contained within a **single physical construct or kit**
+- The final version of the rocket is contained within a **single physical construct or kit**
-- Weighs less than or equal to **1.5kg** [2]
+- The total weight of the final rocket and its components weigh less than or equal to **1.5kg** [2]
-- Have a diameter of less than or equal to **29mm** at the rocket's widest point
+- At its widest point, the rocket has a diameter of less than or equal to 29mm

 ##### Base Station Setup and Interactivity
 - The setup of the base station laptop, USB LoRa, and the software module to enable interaction between the rocket and the base station takes no longer than **5 minutes to setup.**